Haneefa-Shaik/hack-my-future/notes/class1notes.md

   -  **What went less well?**:
          At first, I was a little bit slow in doing the work and now I am quite better and able to do good and fast
  -  **Lessons Learned**:
         Creating issues, installing, and completing my checklist.
-Personally, I learned how to engage in group discussions
+Personally, I learned how to engage in group discussions.
  -  **Sunday Prep Work**:
          I started reading the material for next week's workflow.